Run the point.

 - Exclusive Kids Only Races are free (ages 14 and under)

-Participant Swag: Participants in the 5-Miler/2-Mile Walk will receive a commemorative Park Point 5-Miler branded beach towel and race wrap.
+Participant Swag: Participants in the 5-Miler/2-Mile Walk will receive a commemorative Park Point 5-Miler branded beach towel.
 Kids Race participants will receive an exclusive gift.

 Race packet pickup & late registration